CamilaDuitama/decOM/README.md

 ```
 wget https://zenodo.org/record/6513520/files/decOM_sources.tar.gz
 tar -xf decOM_sources.tar.gz

+**NOTE**: Make sure you have reading and writing permissions in the folder where decOM is running and where the input matrix of sources is located!
 ```
 The path of the extracted directory `decOM_sources` will be requested through the input parameter `-p_sources` each time `decOM` is run (see examples below).